DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 There was standing government palace, glittering from morning sun light.

 "I'm asking this as leader of Urza Resistance.
-Kay, Rinne, you who were able to defeat Dark Empress, if it is you, then maybe you'll be able to do the same thing as in your world."
+Kai, Rinne, you who were able to defeat Dark Empress, if it is you, then maybe you'll be able to do the same thing as in your world."

 "...By that you mean?"